nuslds/tableau-tutorial-CS5346/markdowns/p1_import_data.md

+## Demo 4

-- You can join multiple sheets easily in Tableau.
+You can join multiple sheets easily in Tableau.
 Drag another sheet and explore different ways of table joining.

 - **Inner**: Include values that have matches in both tables only
 - **Left**: Include all values from the left table and corresponding matches from the right table
 - **Right**: Include all values from the right table and corresponding matches from the left table
 - **Full Outer**: Include all values from both tables

 ![f8](../screenshots/f8.png)

+##Demo 5

-- There is another feature called union in Tableau which allow you to join the rows.
+There is another feature called union in Tableau which allow you to join the rows.

-  Click on `New Union` - Drag the tables you want to union into the box - OK
+- Click on `New Union` - Drag the tables you want to union into the box - OK

 ![f11](../screenshots/f11.png)